GAMS-dev/TIMES_MIRO/app_README.md

 <br /><br />

 ### TIMES MIRO Scenarios<a name="times-data-sets"></a>
 To perform a model run, MIRO compatible data is required.
-This data can be loaded in the form of scenarios already stored in the integrated database or uploaded in the form of [GAMS Data Exchange](https://www.gams.com/latest/docs/UG_GDX.html) (GDX) files.
+This data can be loaded in the form of scenarios already stored in the integrated database or uploaded in the form of [GAMS Data Exchange](https://www.gams.com/latest/docs/UG_GDX.html) (GDX) or Excel files.
 TIMES MIRO scenarios stored in the database can be loaded via the `load data` button in the navigation bar of the Input view.
 In the dialog that opens, all available scenarios are listed (`Database` tab).

 ![Load a data set from the database](static_times_miro/load_data.png) *Load a TIMES MIRO scenario from the database*